Lima Cigarmakers: 1908 to 1912 - Ohio State League

 (1922) Lee Fohl, manager St. Louis Browns.
 Fohl managed the 1909 Lima Cigarmakers to the league championship.

 Lima championship player/manager Lee Fohl went on to a brief major league playing career as a catcher.
 Beginning in 1915, Fohl served as a major league manager for the Cleveland Indians for five seasons.
 He later managed the St. Louis Browns and Boston Red Sox, while serving as a major league manager through the 1926 season.

 The Cigarmakers continued play Ohio state League play in the 1910 season, as Lima finished second in the standings.
 With a record of 82–52, the Cigarmakers finished 4.0 games behind the first place Portsmouth Cobblers in the six-team league final standings.
 Al Newham served as the Lima manager.Frank Nesser of Lima was the league home run champion, hitting six, while pitcher Henry Lloyd led the league with a 10–3 record.

 In 1911, the Lima Cigarmakers, played in an expanded Ohio State League, placing sixth in the eight-team league.
-Lima ended the season with 1 62–77 record playing the season under the direction of player/manager Frank Nesser.
+Lima ended the season with a 62–77 record playing the season under the direction of player/manager Frank Nesser.
 The Cigarmakers finished 22.0 games behind the first place Springfield Reapers in the final standings.

 Player/manager Frank Nesser was also a professional football player who played six seasons in the early National Football League.
 Along with six of his brothers they all played professional football, known as the Nesser brothers.